 Riding the top line against a high curb on the multi-groove 3/8 mile track, Hirst nipped Stidham at the flagstand to take the lead after the first lap, chased by point leader Bud Kaeding and Gio Scelzi.
 Hirst extended his lead to about 10-car lengths until he encountered lap traffic on the eighth circuit.
 The two frontrunners battled side-by-side in a game of cat and mouse until Stidham powered into the lead firing out of second turn on the 11th circuit.

 Teammate Gio Scelzi slid into the hunt and began to pressure Hirst for second in the second Roth Motorsports entry.
-Hirst began to reel in Stidham again with Scelzi in tow and barely managed to squeeze past Stidham in traffic going into turn three.
+Hirst began to reel in Stidham again with Scelzi in tow and barely managed to squeeze past Stidham in traffic powering out of the fourth turn.
 A caution on lap 19 bunched up the field.

 Scelzi got around Stidham with nine remaining but then had to contend with sixth starter and fast qualifier Cory Eliason in the potent Antaya Motorsports Fuel Curve-sponsored Maxim.
 Hirst would end up checking out but Eliason passed Stidham for third on lap 23 and Scelzi with three remaining to score second.